HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Download [Legacy Video Patch](https://github.com/chris1111/Legacy-Video-patch/archive/refs/heads/master.zip).

-- Disable Gatekeeper using `Gatekeeper.command`.

-- Create the patcher tool using `create_app.command`.

-- Install the patch.

 - Now we need to add `amfi=0x80` in boot-args, but if we add it in `config.plist` it will be applied to all macOS versions, we will disable it only on macOS Catalina as follows:
 	- Get the root volume UUID with this command: `diskutil info / | grep 'Volume UUID'`
 	- Get the Preboot volume identifier using this command: `diskutil list | grep Preboot`